WARP4dot52/aiac/README.md

 calculator

 aiac is a simple RPN calculator writen in C
-it serve no actual purpose, it was mainly writen as an educational project for myself
+it serve no actual purpose, it was mainly written as an educational project for myself
-that why some code is, on purpose, way too complex for what it is
+that's why some code is, on purpose, way too complex for what it is

 writen with vs22
 it should be portable